-In today’s episode, Ryan talks with Ben Abney, a true nontraditional medical student who sent in a 4,000+-word email titled How a 38-Year Old Active Duty Applicant with a Family and Average Scores Got into Medical School, with the hope to help other people who may also find themselves in a similar situation.
+In today’s episode, I talk with Ben Abney, a true nontraditional medical student.
+Ben sent in a 4,000-word email titled “How a 38-Year Old Active Duty Applicant with a Family and Average Scores Got into Medical School.”
+His hope is to help other people who may find themselves in a similar situation.

-Ben’s path prior to medical school:
+Ben’s life prior to medical school:

 - Joining the navy after graduation and becoming a nuclear power instructor